-Updated April 3, 2017: Mylan announced on March 31 a recall in the United States of 13 lots of EpiPen epinephrine auto-injectors over the risk that a small number of the devices might fail to activate because of a manufacturing defect.
+Updated April 3, 2017: Mylan announced in late March 2017 a recall in the United States of 13 lots of EpiPen epinephrine auto-injectors over the risk that a small number of the devices might fail to activate because of a manufacturing defect.

 The lots of EpiPen and EpiPen Jr. that are affected were distributed between Dec.
 17, 2015, and July 1, 2016.
 (Scroll to see chart; note that NDC numbers ending in “01” are also part of the recall.)

 These are the only EpiPen lots impacted by the U.S. recall.
 Meridian Medical Technologies manufactures the devices, which Mylan Specialty distributes in the United States.

 In a news release, Mylan said: “The potential defect could make the device difficult to activate in an emergency (failure to activate or increased force needed to activate) and have significant health consequences for a patient experiencing a life-threatening allergic reaction (anaphylaxis).”

 The U.S. recall follows an earlier recall of certain EpiPen lots in Australia, New Zealand, Japan and Europe.
 That related to two devices – from one lot – failing to activate.

 In Canada, distributor Pfizer Canada also recalled one lot of EpiPen Jr (5GR765) and one lot of the adult-strength EpiPen (5GU763), citing the same potential defect.